jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I wanted to write dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

-I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, to transform our society into the Internet Age.
+I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting like mythical Greek heroes to transform our society into the Internet Age.

-Imagine these heroes as Linus Tech Tips on steroids.
+Imagine these guys as Linus Tech Tips on steroids.
 In fact, today's "geeks" are really majicians in waiting.
-Like revolutionaries of old, these are the people will attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
-Majicians make modern cyborg makers; they bring on the era of mass-collarboration like Jedi warriors.
+Like revolutionaries of old, these are the people who know how powerful modern computers are (gotta love gaming).
+Darth Blockbuster's excuses mean nothing to them.
+They'll live to attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
+Majicians make modern cyborgs; they bring on the era of mass-collarboration to free Main Street from their unhappy lives.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>
 _An ideallized view of mass collaboration.
 No antagonists or extras, just protagonists and player gods._

 But I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
 At the start I asked "are you happy?"
 Now you have to ask yourself "Am I going to do something about it?"

 Our unhappiness is a fire alarm.
-Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid commercials, eight different bosses, another corporate meeting, car traffic, leaky faucets...
+Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid commercials, eight different bosses, another corporate meeting, huge forest fires, car traffic, leaky faucets...
 Do you see the Industrial Age?
 Do you want to improve your part of the world with new tools, and use these tools as a lever of power to affect more evolution?

 Or do you want to return to the comfort and safety of being a 1969 extra, bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
 Did Techvolution click?
 The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?